MicrosoftDocs/azure-reference-other/azure-monitor-ref/supported-logs/microsoft-healthcareapis-workspaces-iotconnectors-logs.md

 ms.service: azure-monitor
 ms.author: edbaynash
 author: EdB-MSFT
-ms.date: 01/10/2024
+ms.date: 07/23/2024
-ms.custom: Microsoft.HealthcareApis/workspaces/iotconnectors, arm
+ms.custom: Microsoft.HealthcareApis/workspaces/iotconnectors, naam

 # NOTE:  This content is automatically generated using API calls to Azure.
 Any edits made on these files will be overwritten in the next run of the script.